letzfets/receipe-app-api/README.md

 [Reference](https://docs.djangoproject.com/en/4.2/ref/settings/#databases)

 Fixing a database race configuration: docker compose has `depends_on`, which only waits until service has started, but not yet, that the service is running.
+Solution: make Django wait for db, using a custom Django management command.